maidsafe/sn-node-manager/README.md

 This command must run as the root user on Linux/macOS and the Administrator user on Windows.

-Running the command with no arguments will start every installed node that is not already running.
+Running the command with no arguments will start every node that is not already running.
 The peer ID or service name can be used to start a specific service.

 A peer ID will be assigned to a node after it is started for the first time.

 ### Status

 - Command: `status`
-- Description: Displays the status of installed services.
+- Description: Displays the status of `safenode` services.
 - Options:
   - `--details`: Displays more detailed information.
 Boolean flag.
 - Usage: `safenode-manager status [OPTIONS]`